hodgestar/earthstar-control-software/README.rst

 Implemented ideas
 -----------------

+* Fix bug where worms don't cross at zero (probably they are skipping zero).
 * Add all ring joins.
 * Fixed ordering of colour in simulator.
 * Add tests for animations.